Protocol

 response = self.socket.recv_multipart()

-Here is a representation of what the on-the-wire messages might look like for the simple exchange outlined above:
+Here is a representation of what the on-the-wire messages might look like for a simple GET request:

 b'a'